5 Best Temples in Kamakura for Hydrangea Viewing

 2. Hase Temple

 Hase Temple or Hase-dera (長谷寺) is another top visited site in Kamakura area through the year, and the temple is known for the stunning complex built on the hilltop.
 There are over 40 kinds of 2,500 hydrangeas at the temple site attracting a large number of visitors every season.
 From the top of the hill, the stunning view of Kamakura City and Sagami Bay can be enjoyed with colourful hydrangeas.
-Again, this temple gets really busy, too during the hydrangea season, so I’d suggest you to visit there during the week, preferably in the morning.
+The temple gets really busy during the hydrangea season, so it’s recommended to visit there during the week, preferably in the morning.

 Access: 5 mins walk from Hase Station